This post contains affiliate links. See my disclosure policy here.

 Recipe

-This cocktail recipe was adapted from an issue of Imbibe magazine.
+This cocktail recipe was found in Imbibe magazine.

 Humble Pie

-The Humble Pie is an autumn cocktail that was created by bartender Sean Hoard in Portland and was first published in a 2021 issue of Imbibe magazine.
-Meant to be an interpretation of the ingredients used to make filling for the classic apple pie usually served around the holidays, the recipe mixes equal-parts apple brandy and Scotch whisky with ginger and brown sugar syrups, allspice liqueur, aromatic bitters, and pepper to amazing effect.
+The Humble Pie is an autumn cocktail that's meant to be an interpretation of the holiday staple—classic apple pie.
+The recipe mixes equal-parts apple brandy and Scotch whisky and layers in ginger and brown sugar syrups, allspice liqueur, aromatic bitters, and a hint of pepper for spice and complexity.

 Ingredients